-^{}We thank participants at Yale Inclusion Economics Brown Bag, 9th South Asia Economic Policy Network Conference on Social Norms and Gender (World Bank), CSAE Conference 2023, 17th Annual Conference on Economic Growth and Development (ISI, Delhi), the Indian School of Business and the NCAER for helpful comments.
+We are grateful to the editor and two anonymous referees for their feedback.
+We also thank participants at Yale Inclusion Economics Brown Bag, 9th South Asia Economic Policy Network Conference on Social Norms and Gender (World Bank), CSAE Conference (Oxford) 2023, NEUDC (Harvard) 2023, 17th Annual Conference on Economic Growth and Development 2022 (ISI, Delhi), the Indian School of Business and the NCAER for helpful comments.
 Financial support from IWWAGE-IFMR (Afridi) and CEDA-BMGF Grant at Ashoka University (Mahajan) is acknowledged.
-We also thank Medha Chatterjee for research assistance.
+Medha Chatterjee provided excellent research assistance.
 IRB approval for this study was obtained from Ashoka University.